j-corp-25/j-corp-25/README.md

 --------------------------------------------------------------------------------------------------
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=j-corp-25&label=Profile%20views&color=0e75b6&style=flat" alt="j-corp-25" /> </p>

 Blending a rigorous background in finance with my passion for software engineering, I have carved a niche in crafting innovative web applications.
-Trained at App Academy bootcamp, I've mastered a wide range of tools and languages, including CSS, HTML, Rails, Ruby, MongoDB, Postgres, Express, React, JavaScript, and Websockets.
-From developing a dynamic stock visualization webapp using vanilla JS to building collaborative real-time chat applications, my projects reflect a fusion of financial insights and advanced coding skills.
-As I embark on this tech journey, I remain committed to solving complex challenges, optimizing user experiences, and contributing to teams with my unique blend of skills and perspectives.
+My training at App Academy has equipped me with a proficient command of a variety of programming tools and languages, including CSS, HTML, Ruby on Rails, MongoDB, PostgreSQL, Express, React, JavaScript, and Websockets.
 * 🌍  I'm based in New York

 * 🖥️  See my portfolio at [MyPorfolio](http://j-corp-25.github.io/Portfolio/)